Air Fryer Popcorn

 air fryer popcorn

+If there is a way to air fry something, I’d do it.
 I will admit I use my air fryer at least once a day.
 I often use it to crisp up some protein or veggies as part of my dinner.
-Recently, I’ve been using it to make one of my favorite snacks- Popcorn!
+Recently, I’ve been using it to make one of my favorite snacks- Popcorn.

 • Ready in under 10 minutes.
-From prep to serving bowl, this popcorn takes less than 10 minutes to make!
+From prep to serving bowl, this popcorn takes less than 10 minutes to make.

 • Healthier than microwaving.
-There is no butter or oil needed, and much better than using a microwave to cook the kernels!
+There is no butter or oil needed, and much better than using a microwave to cook the kernels.

 • Easy to customize.
-Popcorn is a blank canvas, to keep it simple with some salt and butter or, be creative with a ton of flavor ideas listed below!
+Popcorn is a blank canvas, to keep it simple with some salt and butter, or be creative with a ton of flavor ideas listed below.

 How to cook popcorn in the air fryer